Unique standing clock in Georgian style - antique

 Description

-High-quality clock with Georgian timepieces, featuring an enameled dial inscribed with JAS Butler, Bolton, with an auxiliary seconds dial, lunar calendar, painted pastoral landscape with a figure, fruits, and spandrel, and moon phase, 8-day movement with an anchor escapement, bell striking, case with a swan-neck pediment, brass embellishments, flanked by fluted columns, the cabinet has flame mahogany doors, flanked by fluted quarter columns, all standing on original ogee feet.
+High-quality clock with Georgian timepieces, featuring an enameled dial inscribed with JAS Butler, Bolton, with an auxiliary seconds dial, lunar calendar, painted pastoral landscape with a figure, fruits, spandrel, and moon phase, 8-day movement with an anchor escapement, bell striking, case with a swan-neck pediment, brass finials, flanked by fluted columns, the cabinet has flame mahogany doors, flanked by fluted quarter columns, all standing on original ogee feet.
 This magnificent grandfather clock retains its original finish, color, and patina.
 The movement has been cleaned and serviced by a horologist and is guaranteed for 12 months (UK mainland).

 Luxury antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts of high-quality vintage items that possess distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
-This style features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+This period is associated with Napoleon’s reign, which introduced significant influences from Roman and Greek ornamentation.

 The key aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the authenticity of each item, matching its description and photos.
-We also have access to art appraisers, historians, and experts from around the world.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photographs.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details